Pamblam/fuckit/README.md

 ## Philosphy

-Fuckit is the Vim of content management systems.
+Milton CMS is the Vim of content management systems.
 Nothing is WYSWYG.
 If you need a drag-and-drop form builder, Wordpress is great.
 If you enjoy coding and are comfortable with the command line, you stand to benefit from the simplicity and speed of something more modern.

-It's 2024 for fuck sake.
 A huge drawback of most CMSs is they they're not SPA.
-Fuckit literally only has a single `index.php` file to serve the browser.
+Milton CMS literally only has a single `index.php` file to serve the browser.
 If you navigate directly to a post, PHP will throw some open graph tags into the header before serving it, but React's router takes care of everything else.

-Mama said cookies are the devil, so Fuckit avoids those, too.
+Mama said cookies are the devil, so Milton CMS avoids those, too.
 Authentication is done via token that is saved ina  database and is saved in LocalStorage.
 It is passed along with every request that requires authentication via an Authentication header.
 The token is matched against your user-agent and IP address and is updated with every request for, frankly, a much more secure interface than any CMS needs.

 ## Installing